Hierarchical Fault Detection and Diagnosis for Transformer Architectures: Developer Study

-The Dalhousie University Research Ethics Board~\footnote{\url{https://www.dal.ca/research-and-innovation/support-for-researchers/responsible-conduct-research/human-ethics.html}} reviewed and approved the developer study.
-Eligibility required experience with transformer architectures in at least one of training, fine-tuning, inference, debugging, or evaluation~\citep{umlaut,kunit}.
-We recruited 21 practitioners through graduate student mailing lists, academic networks, and direct outreach.
-Participation was anonymous, voluntary, uncompensated, and hosted through Microsoft Forms.
+\textbf{Developer Study Participants.} The Dalhousie University Research Ethics Board approved the study.\footnote{\url{https://www.dal.ca/research-and-innovation/support-for-researchers/responsible-conduct-research/human-ethics.html}} Participants are eligible if they have experience with transformer architectures in training, fine-tuning, inference, debugging, or evaluation~\citep{umlaut,kunit}.
+We recruit 21 participants through graduate-student mailing lists, academic networks, and direct outreach (\Cref{tab:devstudy_demographics}).
+Participation is anonymous, voluntary, and uncompensated, and runs through Microsoft Forms.